johnyu763/CSnake/README.md

-#CSnake
+# CSnake
-This is a snake game written in C using ncurses.
+This is a snake game made in C, using ncurses.